Protecting Marine Life

 We have invested in ballast water treatment systems and use technologies such as ultraviolet and electrolysis neutralisation to limit the release of invasive species during discharge.
 These practices are in compliance with the IMO and US Ballast Water discharge standards, and our ballast water management policy.

 Through the ShipPalm platform by AlphaOri, we harness data and make sense of HSEQ (Health, Safety, Environment and Quality) related data to monitor effluent and waste generation.
-Should there be a breach of international standards, our records facilitate reporting and help with investigations so that proper corrective and preventive actions can be implemented.
+Should there be a breach of international standards, our records facilitate reporting and help with investigations of potential hazards so that proper corrective and preventive actions can be implemented.

 Bilge and ballast water exchange data are tracked monthly.
 Operational non-compliance, spills and releases are recorded and reported to our HSEQ department for further investigations, involving the management team where necessary.

 Our waste management policy requires separation, collection, storage and disposal of vessels’ on board waste.
 Officers supervise the process and ensure crew are aware of these plans.
 Bilge water, grey water and sewage are also treated with systems on board before they are properly disposed.
+Throughout the year, our minimising food waste and plastics return campaign raise awareness of the impact of excessive waste and provide tailored recommendations to each vessel on how to further improve practices onboard.

 We ensure our fleet is properly maintained and daily machinery inspections are conducted to detect leaks on board and conduct minor repairs.
 Crew members play an active part to reduce the amount of onboard-generated garbage.
 Each vessel maintains a Garbage Management Plan and a Garbage Record Book and crew members are also encouraged to suggest ideas on how we can reduce waste further.